vlejd/macko_spmv/media/README.md

 ### Average case

 What about the average case?
-Let's say we have a matrix $M$ whose each element has probability $d$ of not being a zero.
+Let's say we have a matrix $M$ who's each element has probability $d$ of not being a zero.
 This is not the same as having density $d$, but it is close enough.

 It is like playing a game with an unfair coin that has probability $d$ of head and $1-d$ of tail.